replicatedhq/replicated-docs/docs/reference/replicated-cli-installing.md

 ## Installing The replicated CLI

 There are three options for installing the replicated CLI.
-For the repository, see [replicatedhq/replicated](https://github.com/replicatedhq/replicated/releases) in GitHub.
+For the replicated CLI installation files, see [replicatedhq/replicated](https://github.com/replicatedhq/replicated/releases) in GitHub.

 * Running the CLI directly on Mac
 * Running the CLI directly on Linux